ajk7789/2048-game/README.txt

 2048 game created by Alex Kruger

-This project was my first attempt at learning the basics of HTML, CSS, and JavaScript.
+I made this project in Fall 2020 and it was my first attempt at web development and learning the basics of HTML, CSS, and JavaScript.

 in order to play the game, just open the index.html file.